 State and National Parks Along Route 66

 Located in Arizona with areas running parallel to Route 66, the Petrified Forest National Park is a sight to behold.
-The park is home to fossils, particularly fallen 225 million-year-old petrified trees.
-The park was popular during the days of Route 66 and remains so today as visitors enjoy sightseeing, hiking, and photography.
+The park is home to fossils and fallen 225 million-year-old petrified trees.
+The park was popular during the days of Route 66.
+The location remains popular today as visitors enjoy sightseeing, hiking, and photography.